plaut/plaut.github.io/fisheye_tutorial/index.md

 Some have resorted to avoiding any learning of 3D bounding box parameters.
 Instead, the CNN only detects a 2D keypoint, such as the point where a wheel of the car touches the ground.
 Then, the ray corresponding to that point is computed using the fisheye camera model (e.g., by a lookup table).
 Assuming the ground is flat, the 3D position of the object is estimated as the intersection of this ray with the ground plane.
 For some use cases, such as detecting adjacent cars when parking, this may work well.
 Yet, as a more general monocular 3D object detector, this approach is the fisheye equivalent to archaic methods, instead of state-of-the-art monocular 3D object detectors, and it obviously fails at longer distances, when the ground is not flat, and for objects that do not touch the ground.

 ## Rectification
 One of the first instincts many engineers have is to try to rectify the fisheye image, to warp it into a perspective image which obeys the pinhole camera model.
-As discussed above, pixels in the fisheye image that correspond to viewing angles larger than \$90^\\circ\$ from the camera axis have nowhere to me mapped to in a perspective image.
+However, pixels in the fisheye image that correspond to viewing angles larger than \$90^\\circ\$ from the camera axis have nowhere to be mapped to in a perspective image.
 Therefore, it is only possible to create a perspective image with a limited FoV which covers viewing angles smaller than \$90^\\circ\$.
 Computer vision libraries such as [OpenCV](https://docs.opencv.org/3.4/db/d58/group__calib3d__fisheye.html#ga167df4b00a6fd55287ba829fbf9913b9) offer functions that do so.

 To warp a fisheye image to a perspective image, we can compute the inverse pixel mapping ourselves.
 We multiply the homogeneous coordinates of each pixel in the target perspective image by the inverse intrinsic matrix, which gives us a ray pointing in its direction.
 Then we project that ray onto the fisheye image using the fisheye camera model.